sofiagavanelli/BiKaya-OS/README.md

 ## About

-BiKaya is an operating system developed to run on 2 different architectures (umps2 and uarm).
-In particular, the goal of this project was to develop two levels of astraction: code managment and OS kernel.
+BiKaya is an operating system developed to run on 2 different architectures, MIPS and ARM.
+BiKaya is based upon a 6 levels of astraction architecure but, in particular, the goal of this project was to develop only two of those: code managment and OS kernel.

-## Installation
+## Requirements

-Per la compilazione del progetto occorre aver installato gli emulatori umps2 e uarm, per i quali si può fare riferimento ai seguenti link: https://github.com/mellotanica/uARM https://github.com/tjonjic/umps

-Una volta installati tutti i pacchetti richiesti dalle macchine, occore decomprire la cartella 'SO_phase2.tar.gz' fornita e accedervi da terminale.

-In particolare sono necessari i seguenti pacchetti:
+In order to compile the project the first thing to do is install the emulators: µMPS2 and µARM.
+This is possible through the following links:
+https://github.com/mellotanica/uARM
+https://github.com/tjonjic/umps

+Packages required are:
 - arm-none-eabi-gcc
 - mipsel-linux-gnu-gcc
 - uarm
 - umps
 - make

+## Installation

+Once the requirements are met and the repository has been downloaded the steps to follow are:

-E' possibile invocare make su uno specifo make file, utilizzando i comandi:
+Invoking make on one specific make file, using:

-$ make -f uarmmake
+`$ make -f uarmmake
-$ make -f umpsmake
+$ make -f umpsmake`

-in alternativa, è possibile invocare 'make' specificando un target
+or, it is also possible, one can invoke `make` specifying a target:

-$ make umps
+`$ make umps
-$ make uarm
+$ make uarm`

-in entrambi i casi verrà eseguita la compilazione per l'emulatore richiesto.

-I file necessari per l'esecuzione saranno disponibili in due sottodirectory: umps_obj e uarm_obj.

-A questo punto è possibile aprire uno dei due emulatori lanciando il comando 'umps2' o 'uarm', creare una configurazione per la macchina caricando i file richiesti e far partire l'esecuzione.

-Per eliminare i file creati utilizzare i comandi:
+In both cases only the requested emulator's compilation will be done.

+Depending on which emulator was chosen there will be a new folder (umps_obj or uarm_obj) containing the files for the execution.

+## Running

+Finally, through the Terminal, an emulator can be open using `umps2` or `uarm`, then a new configuration (with the requested files) is needed to start.

+To remove the files just created:

-$ make clean
+`$ make clean
 $ make umpsclean
-$ make uarmcle
+$ make uarmcle`

 ## Phases
 This project was developed following four different phases: 0, 1, 1.5 and 2.
 Inside this repository there are files from all of them but the documentation